 Barry Long is a retired lawyer and practiced criminal law, administrative law, personal injury, and general civil litigation.
 Mr. Long also has extensive adjudicative experience, having served as an alternate chair of the B.C.
 Review Board since 1999.
 He has previously been a member of the Mental Health Review Board, the Commercial Appeals Commission, and has adjudicated professional disciplinary matters for the Real Estate Council of B.C.
 Mr. Long serves on the board of the College of Naturopathic Physicians of B.C.
 He has also served as an instructor for the B.C.
 Council of Administrative Tribunals’ foundations of administrative justice course, and a guest lecturer with the professional legal training course.
 Mr. Long has a Bachelor of Science in Climatology from McGill University and a Bachelor of Laws from the University of Victoria.

-Ingrid Friesen is a Barrister and Solicitor and has her own criminal law practice.
+Ingrid Friesen is a retired Barrister and Solicitor.
 She was employed as a Crown counsel for 12 1/2 years and was retained as ad hoc Crown counsel for another 20 years.
 She acted as Special Prosecutor on a number of cases where there were perceived conflicts of interest involving government employees.
 She was also retained on numerous cases as defence counsel and civil counsel.
 Ms. Friesen taught criminal law at UBC to law students seeking to practice law in British Columbia.
 Ms. Friesen obtained a Bachelor of Arts from UBC in Political Science and a Law degree from the University of Western Ontario.
 Ms. Friesen has served on the BC Review Board as Alternate Chair since 2015.

 Ms. Edwards graduated from the University of Ottawa in 1989 and was called to the bar of British Columbia in 1990.
 She practised law as legal counsel in the Ministry of Attorney General (as it was then called) from 1990 to 1997 providing solicitor’s advice and acting as counsel on behalf of the Province at all levels of court, including appearing as legal counsel in the Supreme Court of Canada on the Delgamuukw Aboriginal land title case.
 In 1997 she was appointed as an Assistant Deputy Minister and Legal Counsel in the Office of the Premier, where she provided legal advice to the Premier and to Cabinet.
 In 1999 she was appointed as Assistant Deputy Minister of the Crown Corporations Secretariat in the Ministry of Finance.
 In 2006, Ms. Edwards returned to the practice of law as legal counsel in the Office of the Chief Judge where she provided legal, strategic and policy advice to the Chief Judge and the Executive of the Court including assisting in developing policies and practices for specialized courts such as the First Nations Court in New Westminster, Domestic Violence Court and Victoria’s Integrated Court.
 In 2008, she was appointed as a Judicial Justice of the Court presiding over bail hearings, determining applications for search warrants and hearing Traffic and bylaw matters.
 In 2010, she began sitting as a Judicial Justice in Victoria’s Integrated Court working with the resident judge of that court.
 Today, she is retired from the court but continues to adjudicate matters for five administrative law tribunals.
 Ms. Edwards is a Board member of the Victoria Women’s Transition House.